Woburn Elder Law Attorney

 At The Heritage Law Center in eastern Massachusetts, our qualified elder law attorney provides the legal planning to help seniors protect themselves and their assets as they age.
 While we offer all of our clients a free initial consultation and a full range of estate planning services, when working with seniors we focus on needs more specific to seniors, such as preserving assets from long-term care costs, health care directives, and final wishes.

 Matthew Karr, Esq., our experienced elder law attorney, is well-prepared to explain the complicated and often confusing elements of government benefits and legal documents.
-Our practice is designed to be friendly, accessible, and caring as well as efficient.
+Our elder law practice is designed to be friendly, caring, and efficient.
 We understand the particular concerns of seniors related to providing for their children and grandchildren, protecting their own retirement plans, and making certain that they have the funds they may need in the future for long-term healthcare.

-How Our Elder Law Attorney Can Help with MassHealth
+How Elder Law Attorneys Can Help with MassHealth

 We understand the ins and outs of MassHealth law and have accumulated a wide variety of techniques to help you with MassHealth planning.
 It’s estimated that 70% of people over the age of 65 will require some type of long-term care services during their lifetime.
 The key is to plan ahead.
 We can help you with: